The Best Takamine Acoustic Guitars for Performing Artists in 2023

 Dreadnought

 The dreadnought body shape is the most copied and imitated acoustic guitar bodies in history.
-It was designed in 1916 by Martin Guitars.
+It was designed in 1916 by C.F.
+Martin Guitars.

 A dreadnought design is loud and projects sound across a room.
 It has a mid-range forwardness with big low-end bass response.